danielerussica/hpdga-fall23/README.md

 ## Deadlines:

 - **17.11.2023 @23:59 Milan**
-    - Subscribe to the contest by sending an email to: ian.didio@polimi.it with your name and possibily your teammate.
+    - Subscribe to the contest by sending an email to: with your name and possibily your teammate.
     - Object: [hpdga-fall23] subscription fullname1 - fullname2
     - Group of max 2 people (you can do it alone if you wish)
     - If you want to be assinged a teammate just drop me an email and we will se if someone has expressed the same desire.